The gravitational field

-characterizes the gravitational field at a given point and is numerically equal
+field at a given point and is numerically equal to the ratio of gravitational

-to the ratio of the gravitational force acting on a stationary test particle, placed at a given point of the field,
+particle, placed at a given point of the field, to gravitational mass

-to the gravitational mass of this particle:
+of this particle:

-This definition reduces the field strength to
+This reduces the strength to the

 Since the gravitational field is